safer-trust/Unicor/README.md

 **Unicor is a generic correlation and alerting engine, matching MISP events against JSON input from a variety of sources.**

-Sources include dnstap with [DNS-collector](https://github.com/dmachard/DNS-collector) or any JSON source in the [Unicor schema](#unicor-json-schema) and include Zeek, Netflow alerts and more.
+Sources include `dnstap` with [DNS-collector](https://github.com/dmachard/DNS-collector) or any JSON source in the [Unicor schema](#unicor-json-schema) and include Zeek, Netflow alerts and more.

 Unicor does retro-searches too, it will go back to previously ingested data and attempt to match it again against more recently added MISP events.

-Unicor is the successor of [pDNSSOC](https://github.com/safer-trust/pdnssoc-cli), and is proudly supported by [SAFER](https://safer-trust.org).
+Unicor is the successor of [pDNSSOC](https://github.com/safer-trust/pdnssoc-cli), and is proudly supported by [SAFER](https://safer-trust.org) members.

 ## Installation summary

-A complete Unicor installation requires:
+A complete Unicor installation only requires:
   1. Access to a MISP instance (URL + API key are required)
   2. A source of data, for example:
     - `dnstap` files (typically rsync'ed via SSH) and a local [DNS-collector](https://github.com/dmachard/DNS-collector)